RetroAchievements/api-js/README.md

 To use any endpoint function in the API, you must first be authorized by RetroAchievements.
 Fortunately, this is a fairly straightforward process.

-1. Visit [settings page](https://retroachievements.org/settings) on the RA website.
+1. Visit the [settings page](https://retroachievements.org/settings) on the RA website.

 2. Find the "Keys" section on the page.
 Copy the web API key value. **Do not expose your API key anywhere publicly.**